Prestel Publishing: 21st century: Acquisition by Random House

 Random House bought Prestel in June 2008.
 Martin Dort and Johannes Heyne left the company, and Christian Verlag and Frederking & Thaler were sold to publishing house GeraNova Bruckmann.

 Jürgen Krieger stayed on at Prestel as publisher.
 He pushed the internationalization of the publishing house; he separated the sales offices in London and New York City from the publishing house and separated them into small independent publishing units.

 As part of the integration of Prestel into the Random House publishing group, Prestel-Verlag GmbH & Co.
 KG was deleted from the commercial register in 2009.
 Random House stated that Prestel should work largely independently under the umbrella of the publishing group.

 In 2010, Christian Rieker took over the management of Prestel.
 He strengthened the children's books and gift books segments, and also steered the publishing house more towards "lifestyle topics".
 After having published the original catalog for the first documenta in 1955, Prestel worked with the Kassel art show again in 2017 by publishing the catalogs for documenta 14.

+In 2020, Bertelsmann acquired full ownership of Penguin Random House and Random House's German operations were integrated into the company.